 12. Bee Cheng Hiang

 Homegrown favourite Bee Cheng Hiang is definitely one of the more popular choices.
 It’s practically a household name when it comes to bak kwa in Singapore.
-If the ridiculously long queues during CNY are any indication, the brand’s a pretty safe bet to satiate your cravings for the classic sliced pork bak kwa ($19.20 for 300g) or the applewood version ($23.40 for 300g).
-For a spicy kick, there’s the chilli variant ($19.80 for 300g).
+If the ridiculously long queues during CNY are any indication, the brand’s a pretty safe bet to satiate your cravings for the classic sliced pork bak kwa (from $21.60) or the applewood version (from $26.40).
+For a spicy kick, there’s the chilli variant (from $22.80).

 Bee Cheng Hiang, shop online or at multiple locations including Jewel Changi Airport and Nex

 Another stalwart that stands the test of time?
 The venerable Kim Hock Guan.
 With a history that dates back to 1905, it remains a family-owned and operated business with a loyal following.
 The Singaporean brand utilises century-old production methods to dish out its traditional BBQ sliced pork and spicy sliced pork bak kwa.
 Plus, it avoids minced meat and uses sliced lean meat instead.
 This one will be a favourite if you like yours chewier and more richly-flavoured.
 Try bestsellers like the traditional version and spicy rendition.

 Kim Hock Guan, multiple locations including Yishun and Bencoolen Street

 Another local favourite that’s been around for decades, Lim Chee Guan attracts insanely long queues during the Chinese New Year period.
 If you’re not too fond of the sweeter varieties of bak kwa, give this place a shot for its tender slices of signature sliced pork and BBQ chilli pork.
 Or, try the BBQ prawn and BBQ fish versions.